-Many academic publications also identify indigenous populations as being left behind (Anggoro & Negara, 2021, Ifrani et al., 2019, Maarif, 2021, Sitorus, 2017, van der Muur, 2018, Zainuri, 2018). van der Muur, for example, outlines the intricacy of land rights among indigenous populations in Sulawesi.
-Despite a widening legal scope for indigenous rights, marginalized communities are rarely empowered to claim land rights.
-Employing almost two years of fieldwork on how rural communities make land rights claims based on indigenous status in South Sulawesi, it argues that such claims are settled not on the basis of law alone, but also on relative bargaining positions and informal linkages between communities, their mediators and local authorities.
-Indigenous status, therefore, must be understood as a privilege most likely to be obtained by those with relatively strong connections to influential state actors.
-In contrast, communities that conflict with local state actors tend be excluded from obtaining indigenous status, and the state is more likely to deny them land rights claims.
-Anggoro & Negara, 2021, argue that the Indonesian constitution did not produce inclusive constitutional provisions recognizing the jurisdiction of adat law and enabled the practice of legal centralism during the authoritarian regimes of Soekarno (1959-1966) and Soeharto (1967-1998).
+Many academic publications also identify adatpopulations as being left behind (Anggoro & Negara, Muur, for example, outlines the intricacy of land rights among adatpopulations in Sulawesi.
+Despite 2021, Ifrani et al., 2019, Maarif, 2021, Sitorus, 2017, van der Muur, 2018, Zainuri, 2018).
+Van der a widening legal scope for adat rights, adat communities are rarely empowered to claim land rights.
+Employing almost two years of fieldwork on how rural communities make land rights claims based on adat status in South Sulawesi, it argues that such claims are settled not on the basis of law alone, but also on relative bargaining positions and informal linkages between communities, their mediators and local authorities.
+Adat status, therefore, must be understood as a privilege most likely to be obtained by those with relatively strong connections to influential state actors.
+In contrast, communities that conflict with local state actors tend be excluded from obtaining adat status, and the state is more likely to deny them land rights claims.
+Anggoro & Negara, 2021, argue that the Indonesian constitution did not produce inclusive constitutional provisions recognizing the jurisdiction of adat law and enabled the practice of legal centralism during Soekarno (1959-1966) and Soeharto (1967-1998).
 Indonesia has made little progress as the conditional recognition approach adopted through constitutional amendments poses significant obstacles for legitimizing adat law norms as part of the pluri-legal order.